Table Of Contents

 - To diversify your assets or to seek a property with better return prospects

-- You might seek to consolidate several properties into one property for proper real estate assets planning
+- You might seek to consolidate several properties into one for proper real estate asset planning.

 - To avoid the tax implications of depreciation recapture